Work and Writing I Do Not Do

 That said, I will lay out your work in MS Word, and it’ll look nice (after all, the layout is important to easy reading).
 And if I’m writing web copy, I’ll usually make it look like your website and how I want it to look.
 I can also advise you on UI/UX.

 Sometimes the writing requires pictures.
 I will generally depend on you for those.
 If you need me to, I can find stock images that work, but I’m going to give you the watermarked sample pic and you/your designer can go to Shutterstock (et al) and buy the legal one.

 Admin / Process Setup / Anything that Requires a Login

-Note: If you become a monthly client, there is a possibility some of this can be part of our work.
+Note: If you become a steady monthly client, some of this can be part of our work.
 We’ll talk.

 People I Do Not Work For